ArsonAssassin/DSAP/README.md

 # Compatibility
 * This version has been tested with Dark Souls: Remastered, Steam version (App ver.
 1.03.1 & Regulation ver.
 1.04) on Windows 11, with Archipelago Launcher version 0.6.6.
 Using incorrect versions of Dark Souls: Remastered may result in a crash upon connecting.
-* Linux now has preliminary support via Proton with v0.1.0.
+* (v0.1.0 upcoming) Linux has preliminary support via Proton with v0.1.0.
 You should be able to add `PROTON_REMOTE_DEBUG_CMD="/full/path/to/DSAP.client.exe" %command%` to your steam Launch Options (tested with Proton Hotfix branch on 2026-03-27) to run both DSAP and DS:R in the same environment.
 It has not been thoroughly tested, however, so 1) consider it unstable, 2) let us know how it plays/runs (whether well or badly), and 3) Please report any issues.

 # Frequently Asked Questions (FAQ)
 * Q: Can I use this with seamless co-op?